openedx/openedx-webhooks/docs/index.rst

 Open edX Webhooks Bot
 =====================

-Open edX uses this bot to help manage the `pull request process`_.
+The Open edX community uses this bot to help manage the `pull request process`_.

 Contents: